 A certificate can be requested from the Council to confirm that particular fabric is not heritage fabric, and is therefore not subject to the heritage rules in section 9.3.

-The people below have demonstrated the experience necessary to meet the definition of heritage professional.
+The people below have demonstrated the experience necessary to meet the definition of a heritage professional.

 When contacting a heritage professional, you will need to check whether they consider the proposed works to be within their professional remit or not.